chermehdi/chermehdi-blog/content/posts/why-i-like-rust.md

-**Disclaimer**: This post is not a Rust tutorial, it's more of a *Motivation to use Rust* and What's my personal opinion / experience using the language in the last couple of months, if you want some good resources on learning it, check the resources section I'll make sure to include some useful links.
+**Disclaimer**: This post is not a Rust tutorial, it's more of a *Motivation to use Rust* and What's my opinion / experience using the language in the last couple of months, if you want some good resources on learning it, check the resources section I'll make sure to include some useful links.